John Postgate (food safety campaigner): Campaigner

-The Committee's proceedings were widely and favourably reported in the press, numerous witnesses were interviewed including Wakley and Hassall, and Postgate appeared before it three times.
+The committee's proceedings were widely and favourably reported in the press, numerous witnesses were interviewed including Wakley and Hassall, and Postgate appeared before it three times.
 Meetings were held about the country at which samples of bread, flour, ground coffee, mustard, vinegar, pepper, wine, beer, and drugs, as adulterated by the local retailers, were publicly exhibited and analysed.
-The Committee's final report amounted to Postgate's proposal: the local appointment of public analysts, and jurisdiction by magistrates, and in 1855 Scholefield introduced a suitable bill.
+The committee's final report amounted to Postgate's proposal: the local appointment of public analysts, and jurisdiction by magistrates, and in 1855 Scholefield introduced a suitable bill.
 Such was the opposition that it did not get read for two years and then failed.
 Over the next two decades nine bills dealing with adulteration were introduced into the House of Commons by the members for Birmingham, under Postgate's influence; all met with strenuous opposition from retailers.
-After complex political manoeuvring an effective Act was passed which embodied most of Postgate's ideas, the Sale of Food and Drugs Act 1875, which formed the basis of the modern system.
+After complex political manoeuvring an effective act was passed which embodied most of Postgate's ideas, the Sale of Food and Drugs Act 1875 (38 & 39 Vict. c.
+63), which formed the basis of the modern system.
 This legislation was followed by similar measures in the British colonies.

 Later life

 Postgate took an active part in the inauguration in Birmingham of the National Association for the Promotion of Social Science in 1857.
 On 7 May 1860 he was appointed professor of medical jurisprudence and toxicology at Queen's College, Birmingham (a predecessor college of Birmingham University).

 Postgate's labours caused him serious personal problems, such as the windows of his house being broken, and once he was shot at.
 His family suffered: travel, pamphlets, postage and other expenses absorbed almost all of his income.
 He had married Mary Horwood (1819–1889) during his period in Driffield, who was an educated woman who had hoped to be a writer.
 But she was kept short of money to feed, clothe and bring up their large family; she sometimes had to hide her housekeeping allowance lest he raid it.
 His children grew up cordially disliking their parsimonious and seemingly uncaring father.
 But to the wider public John Postgate became something of a hero, if feared by food and drug traders.
-He died of stomach cancer on 26th September 1881 at the London Hospital, taken there returning from Neuenahr in Germany.
+He died of stomach cancer on 26 September 1881 at the London Hospital, taken there returning from Neuenahr in Germany.
 He was buried in Warstone Lane Cemetery, Birmingham where his grave, thought to have been grassed over, has recently been discovered.
 His epitaph recorded that, for "twenty-five years of his life, without reward, and under heavy discouragement, he laboured to protect the health and to purify the commerce of this people"; his obituaries were adulatory and his portrait is still displayed in a Committee room in Scarborough Town Hall.